leomeyer/OPDI/code/c/configs/opdid/doc/index.md

 Refreshing port information is another important topic in OPDID.
 It serves two main purposes:

  - A user interface must be updated if the value of an internal port changes
  - Ports may regularly need to query external components to update their internal state

 Persistence
 ===========

-Persistence is an important topic in OPDID.
+Persistence deals with saving port state permanently.
 It allows you to store the state of certain ports in a separate configuration file.
-The state in this "dynamic" configuration file then takes precedence over the specifications in the "static" configuration files when the port states are initialized.
+The state in this "dynamic" configuration file then takes precedence over the specifications in the "static" configuration files when the port states are initialized at startup.
+This effectively restores the last known state of the ports and is especially useful for user preferences like timer and other automation settings.

 Ports update the persistent configuration file whenever some relevant state changes occur.
 For a Digital port for example, this is the change of Mode and Line.
 For a Dial port it is the change of its value.

 Persistence is active if the General section of the configuration specifies a file in the PersistentConfig setting, and the Persistent setting of a port is set to true.

 Aggregator ports (special ports that collect historic values and perform calculations on them) can also persist their history in the persistent configuration file.
-This allows them not to lose their history over restarts of the server.
-In addition to persisting their history whenever a new value is collected they also persist it on shutdown of the server.
+This allows them not to lose their history over restarts of the OPDID service.
+In addition to persisting their history whenever a new value is collected they also persist it on shutdown of the OPDID service.
 Also, they store a timestamp to determine whether the history data is outdated or not.
 When the data is being read the timestamp must be within the specified interval period for the values to be accepted.
 There are two caveats, however: On shutdown, the values are saved with the current timestamp regardless of when the last value has been collected.
 When the data is being loaded, collection resumes with the persisted timestamp as start of the interval.
 This may cause the last persisted value and the next value being collected to have an interval that is larger than the specified interval.
 Second, the timestamp may not have a defined starting point, meaning that time can start running at server startup.
 This may cause a loss of historic data over server restarts because the new timestamps may be lower than those in the persisted configuration.
 This behavior may be OS-dependent.

 Automatic aggregator ports, i. e. those that are automatically generated when a Dial port specifies a History setting, are automatically persisted.